NOHLA IS WORKING TO ACHIEVE A HEALTH CARE SYSTEM IN WHICH ALL WASHINGTON RESIDENTS RECEIVE QUALITY, AFFORDABLE HEALTH CARE.

 Health Care in the 2024 Washington Legislature

 Nearly four years after the pandemic, many Washingtonians still don't have access to affordable health coverage and care.
 Despite seismic shifts in our health care system, too many still cannot access care due to historical and ongoing inequities.
-In this "short" 2024 legislative session lasting only 60 days, we will continue advocating for key health care priorities in three areas: improving equity, increasing access, and addressing affordability.
+In the "short" 2024 legislative session lasting only 60 days, we focused our advocacy on three key health care priorities: improving equity, increasing access, and addressing affordability.

 See our Featured Policy Priorities page for an overview of this session.
-You’ll also find up-to-the-minute coverage of the session in our blog posts as well as our work in previous sessions.
+You’ll also find updates as they happened in our blog posts as well as our work in previous sessions.

 Our Impact